istefan/ahoi-api/readme.txt

 4. The "Help / Docs" page, which provides a complete user guide for administrators.

 == Changelog ==

+= 1.3.0 =
+*   **Enhancement:** The `user.created` webhook is now fully functional.
+The API now triggers this event upon successful user registration, sending the new user's data to the configured Target URL.

+= 1.2.5 =
+*   **Docs:** Complete rewrite of README.md and readme.txt for clarity, including detailed explanations of the permission model.

 = 1.2.4 =
 *   **Security Fix:** Implemented strict role hierarchy checks in the user management API.